soxueren/atsd/rule-engine/functions.md

 ### property_values(String propertySearch)

-Returns a list of property tag values given the property search string.
+Returns a list of property tag values for the current entity given the property search string.
 Property search syntax is as follows:

 `<property_type>:[<property_key>=<property_value>[,]]:<tag_name>`.